Leona E. Nelson Obituary - IL | The Southern Illinoisan

 Leona E. Nelson, 96, peacefully joined her beloved husband, Earl Leroy Nelson, in Heaven on Saturday, Nov.
 7, 2020.

-Leona leaves to cherish her memory her daughters, Linda Nelson and Jean Ward; two grandchildren, William Eli (Stephanie) Watkins V and Elizabeth (James) Skinner; along with three great-grandchildren, Kylie Joe Watkins, William Eli Watkins IV and Timothy Allen Watkins.
+Leona leaves to cherish her memory her daughters, Linda Nelson and Jean Ward; two grandchildren, William Eli (Stephanie) Watkins IV and Elizabeth (James) Skinner; along with three great-grandchildren, Kylie Jo Watkins, William Eli Watkins V and Timothy Allen Watkins.

-Graveside services will be at 2 p.m.
+Graveside services were at 2 p.m.
 Nov.
 23, in Bethany Lutheran Church Cemetery in Lemont.

 In lieu of flowers, memorials may be given in Leona's name to the Alzheimer's Association.